 - 11.7 eV lamps generally cost 2 or 3 times that of a 10.6 eV lamp.

-U.S. Environmental has therefore created a few recommendations when determining whether a 10.6 eV lamp or an 11.7 eV lamp should be used for a particular project:
+U.S. Environmental has therefore created a few recommendations for PID Lamp selection and when determining whether a 10.6 eV lamp or an 11.7 eV lamp should be used for a particular project: